1847123212/vl670/README.md

 4. Capacitance at the downstream port is only 1 uF.
 Ideally it should be around 100 uF.

-5. Total capacitance of all power rails at the upstream port is greater than 10 uF - its power-on transient should be double-checked to see whether in-rush current violates the USB spec (it may still pass since different power rails are not switched on simultaneously).
-Update: inrush test passed, measurements show that the only significant inrush current is caused by capacitors at +5 V, other power rails produces almost no inrush current.

 6. The upstream and downstream USB ports have no ferrite beads for power rails nor common-mode chokes for the signals.
 Electromagnetic compatibility and noise performance is limited.